Sensory environment resources

 Overview

-You can meet a lot of sensory needs just by thinking and preparing a bit, whether you are at home or in school.
-We have collected some resources that can help you understand children and young peoples sensory needs and handle them in everyday situations.
+You can help with many sensory needs by planning ahead a little, at home or in school.
+We’ve gathered simple resources to help you understand a child or young person’s sensory needs and support them in daily life.

 Early Years Fact File and School Age Advice